wszdwp/wszdwp.github.io/_posts/2016-08-24-Honeywell-sl22-in-iOS.md

 ## **Configuration**
-1. Drag honeywell sdk into your project, you should be able see **libCaptuvoSDK.a** been added into your **general, linked frameworks and libraries**
+1. Drag honeywell sdk into your project, you should be able to see **libCaptuvoSDK.a** been added into your **general, linked frameworks and libraries**

 2. In general, linked frameworks and libraries, add ExternalAccessory.framework